0xh3xa/algorithms/README.md

 - Hypotheses must be falsifiable.

 ### Empirical Analysis
-- Manual measurement (benchmarking) with a stopwatch or programmatic timeing method.
+- Manual measurement (benchmarking) with a stopwatch or programmatic timing method.
 - Measure running time for different input sizes *N* (e.g. doubling time) and observe the relationship between the running times.

 ### Data Analysis